andrewchambers/asymcrypt/README.md

 When decrypting, a truncated data stream results in error.

-If arguments are not specified for pubkey ,encrypt, decrypt, sign and verify, they will be read in order from stdin.
+If arguments are not specified for pubkey, encrypt, decrypt, sign and verify, they will be read in order from stdin.
 This allows scripts to never write key material to disk.